ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-reach-record-growth-throughout-pandemic.md

         finish the year with a record 20% growth and £5million turnover.
 The whole team have worked brilliantly throughout the pandemic and really pulled together to support the company through it's busiest and demanding time ever.
-We now have a very exciting year ahead with the goal to grow by another 20% and reach a record £6million turnover by April 2022.
+We now have a very exciting and ambitious year ahead as we push to grow by another 20% and reach a turnover of £6million by April 2022.
 seo:
   title: ASL reach record growth throughout pandemic
   description: Assembly Solutions celebrate after reaching record growth in sales